bkg2018/MUZ-Workshop/MUZ/Documentation/WIP - work and design docs/Assembler.md

 Directives and instructions names are not case sensitive (`ld` is the same as `LD`), but the labels are.

+The assembler recognizes the following elements, which will be detailed in this documentation:

+* Preprocessing directives
+* Preprocessor symbols
+* Labels
+* Instructions
+* Comments
+* Registers
+* Numeric constants
+* Character constants
+* String constants
+* Expressions
+* Assembler directives

+There is also some contexts in which the assembler adopts a specific behaviour and the documentation will xxplain them.

 ### Preprocessing Directives